samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 // 7
 ```

-Since we are inserting them at the end of the list, we expect these three new elements to show up in the same order in which they are listed as arguments.
+Since we are inserting them at the end of the List, we expect these three new elements to show up in the same order in which they are listed as arguments.
 Let's verify:

 ```shell
 LRANGE engineers 0 -1